Written by: Lisa Rose (801) 863-8504

 Since January 14, 2004, when her husband was sworn in as Guatemalan President, Berger has been the Head of Secretaría de Obras Sociales de la Esposa del Presidente – The President’s Wife Social Affairs Secretariat – whose mission is to promote and support actions for the improvement of education and health plans, and to promote a generation of healthy Guatemalan citizens with development opportunities.

 “We are very excited to host the first lady on our campus,” Butler said.
 “This will be a significant event for us and for Utah County's Hispanic community.”

-Visits with Janette Hales Beckham, Chair of the Board of Trustees and Lt.
-Governor, Gary Herbert
+The First Lady of Guatemala visits with Janette Hales Beckham, Chair of the Board of Trustees and Lt.
+Governor Gary Herbert

 Daily Herald Friday, 02 November 2007

 Written by: Brittani Lusk

 The first lady of Guatemala visited Utah Thursday.
 She came spreading a message of humanitarian charity and love for all.

 Wendy Widmann de Berger is the wife of Oscar Berger Perdomo, who is president of Guatemala.
 Berger spoke at Utah Valley State College about humanitarian work she is doing with poverty-stricken women in Guatemala.